By Rev. Dr. Kenji Akahoshi, Resident Minister

 to forsake a life of luxury and convenience might be a clear indication of our plight and future.

-of Southern California and Nevada.
+Southern California and Nevada.
 Oklahoma has more earthquakes than California.
-Fracking
+Fracking utilizes

-utilizes pressured water to extract deep oil reserves.
-The industrialization of China has created air
+pressured water to extract deep oil reserves.
+The industrialization of China has created air pollution

-pollution beyond any experienced before.
-Western countries are able to purchase many goods,
+beyond any experienced before.
+Western countries are able to purchase many goods, made

 beginning of this 21st century.
 The “Inconvenient Truth,” voiced by Al Gore a decade ago, is